Ninne Premistha

 Ninne Premistha is a 2000 Indian Telugu-language romance film, produced by R. B. Choudary on the Super Good Films banner, directed by R. R. Shinde.
 It stars Nagarjuna, Srikanth, Soundarya, and Rajendra Prasad.
 The music was composed by S. A. Rajkumar, dialogues were written by Trivikram Srinivas and cinematography was by Shyam K Naidu.
-It is a remake of the 1999 Tamil film Nee Varuvai Ena.
+It is the Telugu remake of the 1999 Tamil film Nee Varuvai Ena (1999).
 Despite the mixed reviews, the film was a box office hit.

 Plot

 The film begins with a young charm.
 Kalyan, a bank officer, spends his time dreaming of who his would-be spouse is.
 Anyhow, he receives many refusals for his parents' intercaste marriage.
 At that time, Kalyan gains promotion and proceeds to a beautiful village, Pattiseema West Godavari District.
 Midway, his bus meets with a terrible accident, and he loses his eyesight.
-After 3 months, Kalyan recoups and retrieves to take up his job accompanying his bestie, Ramesh.
+After 3 months, Kalyan recoups and retrieves to take up his job accompanying his best friend, Ramesh.
 Whereat, he is acquainted with a charming girl, Meghamala, his neighbor, who showers hospitality & affection beyond relation, which attracts him to her.
 All of her shared contagious feelings that she loved him.
 So, with Ramesh's aid, Kalyan tries various means to pursue her, which ends hilariously.
 One day, he confirms it by accidentally noticing her diary, which writes the imposition of I Love You and forwards the bridal connections.
 Startlingly, Meghamala rejects his proposal, divulging her eternal love for Srinivas.

 Indeed, Srinivas, Indian Army Major their elders fix their matchmaking during his vacation.
 Before it, the two cross paths, fall in love, and get engaged.
 Srinivas seeks Meghamala to propose to him, but she is quiet and shy.
 Suddenly, Srinivas receives an emergency call from the headquarters and moves, pausing the nuptial.
 Meghamala joins him at the railway station to fulfill his proposed wish.
 Amidst, Srinivas became the same accident victim, where Kalyan lost his vision to whom Srinivas's eyes were the transplant.
 Now, Meghamala proclaims to Kalyan that her intention of intimacy with him is to view his eyes.
 Since she regrets failing to propose, Srinivas Meghamala is writing an imposition and declaring that she will remain single.
 Still, Kalyan stands firm.
 Hence, Meghamala tactically arranges Kalyan's wedlock with a benevolent Srilakshmi, of which he is unbeknownst.
 Though Meghamala visits the wedding, Kalyan's parents expel her.
 The next day, she is surprised to see Kalyan, her opposite, calling off the splice and knitting Ramesh with Srilakshmi.
 At last, Kalyan affirms that he, too, remains single.
 Finally, the movie ends lovely with Meghamala taking care of Kalyan's eyes, and he is waiting for her love with hope.